ampc/digitalocean-challenge/README.md

     To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
     ```

+## Push a image to the Docker

+- Build or pull a image:
+    - `$ docker pull redis`
+- Log into your DigitalOcean Container Registry:
+    - `$ doctl registry login`
+- Tag the image
+    - `$ docker tag <IMAGE_ID> registry.digitalocean.com/my-private-registry-test/redis`
+- Push the image to your registry
+    - `$ docker push registry.digitalocean.com/my-private-registry-test/redis`

 ## Install Kyverno
 - Add Kyverno Helm repository and scan for new charts
     - `$ helm repo add kyverno https://kyverno.github.io/kyverno/`